yalinersy/HALF_ADDER_SUBTRACTOR/README.md

 ### NAME : SRI YALINE R
 ### REG NO : 24006194
-# EXPERIMENT 3 : Implementation of Half Adder and Half Subtractor circuit
+# EXPERIMENT 3 : IMPLEMENTATION OF HALF ADDER AND HALF SUBTRACTOR

 # AIM